2026 Conference Sessions

 Felicity Meu, GiveCampus

-Discover the key trends shaping advancement strategy and execution—and how they apply to your institution.
+Discover the key annual giving trends shaping advancement strategy and execution—and how they apply to your institution.
 This session will share insights from a meta analysis of philanthropy research, GiveCampus data, and real-world examples.
 You’ll leave with actionable tools and data to evaluate your performance, understand how peers are adapting, and identify opportunities for meaningful impact.

 Key Learnings: